-Trippett and I had a great deer-hunting season and for the first time we harvested only bucks vs. does.
+Trippett and I had a great deer-hunting season and for the first time, we harvested only bucks vs. does.
 Personally, I prefer the taste of does and my palate is quite good making the distinction.
-Flavor is a very personal thing, everyone tastes things differently and what’s ‘gamey’ to some people isn’t to others.
-When you take a buck during rut, you will might feel like the meat is a bit gamey because the deer was most likely chasing a lot of does and hormone levels are very high during the rut.
+The flavor is a very personal thing, everyone tastes things differently and what’s ‘gamey’ to some people isn’t to others.
+When you take a buck during rut, you will feel like the meat is a bit gamey because the deer was most likely chasing a lot of does and hormone levels are very high during the rut.

 We have plenty of beautiful game meat, including turkey, pheasant, quail, venison, and wild hog in the freezer so I hope to post more recipes this summer!
 Hopefully, my fishing skills will provide some fresh fish as well! #ProisWasThere! #Camo365Girl #Garden&Gun

 Maggie is a Hunt Staff Member of Prois Hunting Apparel for Women